MKLab-ITI/pygrank/docs/userguide/setup.md

 it employs `scipy` for sparse-dense matrix operations.
 All other backends rely on `scipy` sparse matrices as an intermediate step when creating their own sparse matrix types.
-It is best suited to general-purpose numerical computations and handling very large graphs with memory efficiency, but may not necessarily be the fastest option for dense or very sparse graphs.
+It is best suited to general-purpose numerical computations and handling very large graphs with memory efficiency, but is not the fastest option for fast computing.
 <br>
 <b class="parameters">Links</b><br> [numpy](https://numpy.org/)<br>[scipy](https://scipy.org/)